UCF/Athena-Framework/_docs/utilities/stretched-links.md

 ### With rows and columns
 Note that columns have `position: relative` by default in Athena, so a stretched link included within a column will be limited to stretching within that column (assuming the link isn't additionally wrapped in another containing block).

-To make an entire component containing rows/columns clickable, the column(s) containing the stretched link will need their `position` to be reset to `static`, and the desired top-most element in the component should be made the containing block (e.g. by using the [`.position-relative` utility class](./../position/)).
+To make an entire component containing rows/columns clickable, the column(s) containing the stretched link will need their `position` to be reset to `static`, and the desired top-most element in the component should be made the containing block (e.g. by using the [`.position-relative` utility class]({{ '/utilities/position/' | url }}).

 {% example html %}
 <div class="row mt-4 position-relative">